About Travel Soccer

 I still have some questions.

 SYA holds an information session every spring.
 Please attend this meeting where representatives will be available to answer your questions.
-You may also contact our Travel Administrator, Kathy Hull, at firstname.lastname@example.org or our Technical Director, Paul Ellis, at email@example.com at any time during the year.
+You may also contact our Travel Program Manager, Kathy Hull, at firstname.lastname@example.org or our Technical Director, Paul Ellis, at email@example.com at any time during the year.